-When you have new found confidence, happiness, respect for yourself and others, moving forward in your life no matter how slow or how fast, you are a great example to others going through this very traumatic experience, you are healing from narcissist abuse.
-You are stronger and wiser than you were before and you have a new found ability to stand up for yourself.
+When you have newfound confidence, happiness, respect for yourself and others, moving forward in your life no matter how slow or how fast, you are a great example to others going through this very traumatic experience.
+You are healing from narcissistic abuse.
+You are stronger and wiser than you were before, and you have a newfound ability to stand up for yourself.

 Now your seeing reality, you respect and know yourself enough, to walk away from people who simply don’t make you feel good.

-You’ll feel whole within yourself and not need someone else to complete you, you’ll know if you’ve found the right one or someone to walk away from.
+You’ll feel whole within yourself and not need someone else to complete you, and you’ll know if you’ve found the right one or someone to walk away from.

 You’ll not make excuses for other people’s bad behaviour.

 Instead, you’ll surround your self, with people who understand others have different opinions and that it’s ok.
-People who are willing to learn and grow, you’ll know everyone makes mistakes, but it those who are willing to learn from them you want as friends.
+People who are willing to learn and grow, you’ll know everyone makes mistakes, but those who are willing to learn from them you want as friends.

 You’ll understand that your empathy and compassion is a good thing.
 You’ll know that you need to apply those to yourself before others.

 You’ll lose interest in people, who have vague communication skills, who are mysterious, who play mind games, as you’ll be well aware of these games.
 You’ll no longer be confused.
-You’ll be able to observe situations with more objectiveness, you understand what’s flattery and what compliments.
+You’ll be able to observe situations with more objectiveness, and you understand what’s flattery and what compliments.